dmitrybelyakov/ansible-localcloud-php/README.md

 `php_date_timezone`
 PHP default timezone.

+`php_opcache_on`
+Controls whether opcache is enabled.
+Defaults to true.

 `php_fix_pathinfo`
 Whether to fix scrip path info.
 This setting may be useful for some NGINX/PHP-FPM setups.